jbullfrog81/football-play-simulator/README.md

     - tab - done with building play; move to confirmation step
 - Third - "Confirmation": confirm the playbook page is done
   - Controls:
-    - enter - confirms newly created playbook is correct and adds page to the playbook
+    - enter - confirms newly created playbook is correct and goes to Done
-    - delete - goes back to routes menu
+    - tab - goes back to routes menu
 - Fourth - "Done": add the page to the playbook
+  - Adds page to the playbook
+  - Saves the playbook to file "Build.playbook
+  - returns back to formation flow

 #### Run Offensive Plays in Playbook